s0159140/HumanActivityRecognition/README.md

 * Original Submission - Bert CARLIER - Jan-19, 2016

 ##Background of the data
 The data set was built from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually [4].
+The experiments have been video-recorded to label the data manually.

 ##Before running the R script...
 * You must download the dataset [Human Activity Recognition](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project), and unzip the downloaded folder.